loickal/wireguard/charts/README.md

 Once Helm has been set up correctly, add the repo as follows:

-  helm repo add eftechcombr https://eftechcombr.github.io/helm-charts
+  helm repo add eftechcombr https://eftechcombr.github.io/wireguard/charts

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo wireguard` to see the charts.
+You can then run `helm search repo eftechcombr` to see the charts.

 To install the wireguard chart: